mvillafuertem/scala-1/topics/foundations/helloworld.md

 the empty parentheses after its name are where we could define its parameters, if it had any.
 The implementation of the `hello` method is on the right-hand side of the `=` sign, and is a simple statement which invokes the method `println`, pronounced "print line", passing it the string `Hello, World!`, enclosed in quotes as its only parameter.
-The `println` method call is what produces output on the consolu.
+The `println` method call is what produces output on the console.

 And finally, as previously mentioned, `@main` is an _annotation_ which adds some "metadata" to the definition;
 specifically, that it is a main method.
 Annotations are a versatile feature of Scala, but their use is